MONTEREY BAY ROSE SOCIETY

 4. Get rid of misshapen, diseased, or injured canes

 a.
-Remove canes which have rubbed together and scarred each other
+Remove canes that have rubbed together and scarred each other

 b.
-Remove canes which broke during the year and poorly healed themselves
+Remove canes that broke during the year and have not healed themselves

 c.
-Remove canes which contain more than two or three instances of cane-on-cane
+Remove canes that contain more than two or three instances of cane-on-cane

 5. Reduce the overall size of the bush by a third to a half